ApiLogicServer/Docs/docs/Architecture-python.md

 Upgrading to major versions of [Python](https://www.python.org/downloads/){:target="_blank" rel="noopener"} (e.g., 3.12) is [non-trivial](https://pythonspeed.com/articles/upgrade-python-3.12/){:target="_blank" rel="noopener"}.
 I recently upgraded API Logic Server, and offer this information in hopes it can make things a bit easier for you.

+> Aside: [API Logic Server](https://apilogicserver.github.io/Docs/) is open source.
+It creates executable API / Admin App projects from a database with 1 command; customize with rules and Python in your IDE.

 There were 2 areas that required attention:

 1. **Packaging:** preparing a project for `pip install` access.
 This issue was unique to Python 3.12 -- the old setup procedures have been removed
 2. **Dependent Libraries:** this is a consideration for any new release.
 In general, I found [this page helpful](https://pyreadiness.org/3.12/)

 My project is database oriented (using SQLAlchemy), so key risk areas usually revolve database access.
 MySQL and Oracle are generally straight-forward, but I always need to address [Postgres (psycopg)](https://stackoverflow.com/questions/77241353/psycopg2-importerror-python3-12-on-windows/77269958#77269958) and [Sql/Server (pyodbc)](https://pypi.org/project/pyodbc/).
 These affect `requirements.txt`, and product packaging.

 Let's consider packaging first.

 &nbsp;